beet-software/dorm/docs/docs/reference/engine-support.md

 # Engine and platform support

 This page is the canonical comparison of the official engines.
-It records current behavior verified by the packages and tests; it is not a promise about unlisted server versions, provider configurations, or future implementations.
+It records behavior verified by the packages and tests; it is not a promise about unlisted provider versions, server configurations, permissions, or future implementations.

 ## Capability matrix